thi-nha/nhathi-tran-creative-app-exam/README.md

 - **Final Video**: The music is added to the video, creating the final multimedia piece.

 ## **Video**
+Here is a QR Code to my video where you can see my demo of creating a musicvideo.

 ![](QR_to_myVideo.gif)

-Here is a QR Code to my video where you can see my demo of creating a musicvideo.
+By the way, I also uploaded the code for this QR code, although it's not the primary art artifact 😊.

 ## **Credits**
 This project uses the following libraries and resources: